 Low Blood Sugar Levels

-Something as benign as low blood sugar can also mimic the symptoms of ADHD.
+Something as innocent as low blood sugar (hypoglycemia) can also mimic the symptoms of ADHD.
 Hypoglycemia in children may cause aggression, hyperactivity, the inability to sit still, and the inability to concentrate.

 Sensory Processing Disorders